BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **ARMY BONUS**

-"Girion, lord of the city, rallied his bowmen to fire upon the beast." — Captains of Dale and Warriors of Dale have their Shoot value improved to 3+.
+"Girion, lord of the city, rallied his bowmen to fire upon the beast." â€” Captains of Dale and Warriors of Dale have their Shoot value improved to 3+.

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image95.jpeg)